-Lisa Weinstein, Program Officer,
+Lisa Weinstein, Senior Program Officer,

 The goal of this program is to protect terrestrial and marine habitats and wildlife critical for the preservation of biodiversity.
 Focus is placed on protecting functioning ecosystems, including core, intact habitats, buffer zones, and wildlife corridors on both private and public lands.
 Wildlife communities of interest include far-ranging carnivores, fish, migratory birds, pollinators, and other keystone indicators of ecosystem health.
 Projects of interest include both ecosystem-based management solutions and local projects that serve as real-world case studies.